 My single authored book, Monstrosity: the Human Monster in Visual Culture, was published by IB Tauris in June, 2013.
 The first chapter of this book has been reprinted in The Monster Theory Reader ed.
 Jeffrey Weinstock, University of Minnesota Press, (2019).
 While my research is interdisciplinary and is expressed in a variety of forms, the theme of human identity is key to all the different projects.

 I joined the University of Westminster in 1999.
-Until 2011 I held two separate posts at the University, firstly as a Researcher and then as Senior Lecturer in the Photography department at Harrow, and simultaneously Senior Lecturer in the department of English Linguistics and Cultural Studies.
-I am currently a Reader (0.5FTE) in this department.
+Until 2011 I held two separate posts at the University, firstly as a Researcher and then as Senior Lecturer in the Photography department at Harrow, and simultaneously Senior Lecturer in the School of Humanities.
+I am currently a Reader (0.5FTE) in this school.
 The remainder of the time I am a practicing artist.